nguyenngoclannhu/SecondBrain/03-Resources/Media/Podcasts/21042025_Former FBI Agent If They Do This Please RUN! Narcissists Favourite Trick To Control You! Theyre Controlling You Like A Puppet!.md

 - 15:01 Have You Caught Spies?
 - 22:08 Story of Catching a Spy Using Flowers
 - 26:42 How Many People Could Be Spies Walking Among Us?
 - 29:16 Is Body Language Important?
+	- Stop looking for perfection
+	- Correct for 75% of the time about the assessing about others.
 - 34:43 First Impressions
+	- The first 3ms
 - 37:33 How Do We Synchronize With Someone?
 - 44:15 Eyebrow Knitting
 - 46:08 Eyelid Touching